sebw/blog.wains.be/content/posts/2020/2020-10-30-migrating-synology-surveillance-to-zoneminder.md

 PUSHOVER_USER_KEY=your_pushover_user_key
 ```

 In my case I only changed `ZMES_PICTURE_URL`.
-Please not you won't be able to test the URL as long as the event server is not properly functioning.
+Please note you won't be able to test the URL as long as the event server is not properly functioning.

+If you enabled authentication (I didn't, my Zoneminder is not exposed to the internet), change the `ZM_USER` and `ZM_PASSWORD` variables.

+I was thrown out by the other variables but just left those untouched and it was fine.

 `/opt/docker/zm/config/zmeventnotification.ini`: